BYU-PRISM/GEKKO/docs/index.rst

     gekko/gekko/bin/*

-Local executables are currently only available for Windows (apm.exe).
+Currently, the pip packages already includes the Windows executable (apm.exe).
+Local executables for other operating systems are in development.

 Contents